 “A database, ……… which provides access to genealogy records and books, including census data, local histories, tax rolls, cemetery lists, military rosters, and more.”

 “MyHeritage is a family-oriented social network service and genealogy website.
 It allows members to create their own family websites, share pictures and videos, organize family events, create family trees, and search for ancestors.With over 75 million users, MyHeritage is one of the largest sites in the social networking and genealogy field.”

-A subscription service, HOWEVER, it can be accessed at any Leon Co.
-Public Library AND also through the "Family History Center Portal" at the Tallahassee Family History Center.
+A subscription service, HOWEVER, it can be accessed at the "Family History Center Portal" at the Tallahassee Family History Center.

 “Featuring more than 145 million newspapers and a powerful search engine, will allow you to search for your ancestors by name and to narrow your results by year and location to help you discover more about their daily lives.
 Our records span billions of names across hundreds of collections including birth, marriage, death, military, obituaries, photos and much more available for genealogists and family historians.”